msmiller/redbus/README.md

 You can use whatever mechanism you like to encode what you want the RPC call to perform on the receiving end.
 Returned results can likewise be anything you want, from a simple pass/fail status to complex data objects.

-The request times out after `Redbus.timeout` seconds, so this isn't to be used for long-duration requests unless they are to put a job into the background and return a job id so it can be checked on with another RPC call.
+The request times out after `@current_redbus.timeout` seconds, so this isn't to be used for long-duration requests unless they are to put a job into the background and return a job id so it can be checked on with another RPC call.

 The intent here is not to impose a message format, but to provide the transport needed to create more complex interactions.